sequelize/sequelize-auto/README.md

     };

-Which makes it easy for you to simply [Sequelize.import](http://docs.sequelizejs.com/en/latest/docs/models-definition/#import) it.
+Which makes it easy for you to simply [Sequelize.import](http://docs.sequelizejs.com/en/latest/docs/models-definition/#import) it (for Sequelize versions < 6).

+For Sequelize version 6+, `import` is not available, and you should use:

+    var Users = require('path/to/users')(sequelize, DataTypes);

+See [this example from sequelize/cli](https://github.com/sequelize/cli/blob/master/src/assets/models/index.js#L24) for loading all files from a directory.

 ## Configuration options